Kavumkalakhil/NEOWISE-GLOBE-PROTOCOL-GAME/README.md

 ## Features

--Login and Sign-up
+- Login and Sign-up
--Players can log in using their username and password or sign up with basic details (username, age, email, and password).
+- Players can log in using their username and password or sign up with basic details.
--Login progress is stored in a MySQL database.
+- Login progress is stored in a MySQL database.
--Four Levels:
+- Four Levels:
     - Levels are unlocked as the player progresses, based on their score in each level.
     - Each level contains multiple-choice questions designed to teach players about the environment, with topics such as the GLOBE Program, urbanization, and pollution prevention.
 - MySQL Integration